SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Welcome to the "Squeeze the Day" website - our digital Lemonade Stand!
 - Let's look around!
 We have some products here, you can add it to cart for buying, you can even specify the quantity.
-The actual cart page where you will be able to checkout - that's something for what we will need LS integration.
+The actual cart page where you will be able to check out - that's something for what we will need LS integration.
 We also provide weekly lemonade delivery for subscribed users - how convenient!
 We will see subscriptions in the next episode.
 You can also register and then log in, and you will find a basic account info.